-Brexit: All you need to know about the UK leaving the EU - BBC News
+Brexit: All you need to know

 If I retire to Spain or another EU country will my healthcare costs still be covered?

 David, from East Sussex, is worried about what will happen to his retirement plans.
-This is one of those issues where it is not possible to say definitively what would happen.
 At the moment, the large British expat community in Spain gets free access to Spanish GPs and their hospital treatment is paid for by the NHS.
 After they become permanent residents Spain pays for their hospital treatment.

 In some other EU countries such as France expats of working age are expected to pay the same healthcare costs as locals but once they reach retirement age their medical bills are paid by the NHS.